All Episodes

 There's nobody that's going to trust us.

-We we literally broke a major promise to every ally that if this day ever came, we'd get you out.
+We literally broke a major promise to every ally that if this day ever came, we'd get you out.

-We didn't say America, we said we get you out.
+We said we'd get you out.

-We didn't get any of them out for them.
+We didn't get any of them out.

-Well, we did get some out, we didn't get most of them out.
+Well, we did get some out.

 That's right.